 Green Infrastructure Green infrastructure is a phrase used to describe all green and blue spaces in and around our towns and cities.
 The term allows us to refer to - and consider the collective value of - all of these spaces at once.
 Component elements of green infrastructure include parks, private gardens, agricultural fields, hedges, trees, woodland, green roofs, green walls, rivers and ponds.
 The term covers all land containing these features, regardless of its ownership, condition or size.
 Heritage Assets A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
 Heritage asset includes designated heritage assets and assets identified by the local planning authority (including local listing).
 Infill Development Use of land located within a built-up area that is currently not developed on for further construction, especially as part of a community redevelopment or growth management program.
 Infrastructure The term infrastructure refers to the basic physical and organization of structures and facilities needed for the operation of a society or community.
 Local Green Space The National Planning Policy Framework (NPPF) introduced a new concept of a Local Green Space designation.
-This is a discretionary designation to be made by inclusion within a local development framework or neighbourhood development plan.
+This is a discretionary designation to be made by inclusion within a local development plan or neighbourhood development plan.
 The designation should only be used where the land is not extensive, is local in character and reasonably close to the community; and, where it is demonstrably special, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife (NPPF Paragraph 77).
 Policies within the local development plan or neighbourhood development plan for managing development within a Local Green Space should be consistent with the policies protecting green belts within the NPPF (NPPF Paragraph 78).
 (English Heritage) Local Plan The Local Plan expresses the vision, objectives, overall planning strategy, and policies for implementing these, for the whole District.
 It is the policy against which development requiring planning consent in local authorities is determined.
-Local Planning Authority (LPA)
+Local Planning Authority (LPA) A local planning authority is the local authority of council that is empowered by law to exercise statutory town planning functions for a particular area.